stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 }
 ```

-Which delegates to a new query method on the device:
+Delegating to a new query method on the device:

 ```java
 public boolean isPresentationSupported(Handle surface, Family family) {